February

 February is the second month of the year in the Julian and Gregorian calendars.
 The month has 28 days in common years and 29 in leap years, with the 29th day being called the leap day.
 February is the third and last month of meteorological winter in the Northern Hemisphere.
 In the Southern Hemisphere, February is the third and last month of meteorological summer, being the seasonal equivalent of August in the Northern Hemisphere.
+February is preceded by the first month of the year, January, and is succeeded by the third month of the year, March.

 Pronunciation

 "February" can be pronounced in several different ways.
 The beginning of the word is commonly pronounced either as /ˈfɛbju-/ FEB-yoo-- or /ˈfɛbru-/ FEB-roo--; many people drop the first "r", replacing it with /j/, as if it were spelled "Febuary".
 This comes about by analogy with "January" (/ˈdʒæn.ju-/), as well as by a dissimilation effect whereby having two "r"s close to each other causes one to change.
 The ending of the word is pronounced /-ɛri/ --err-ee in the US and /-əri/ --ər-ee in the UK.